Thomsch/untangling-tools-benchmark/README.md

 - `decomposition_scores.csv`: Decomposition scores for each D4J bug evaluated.
 The file has no CSV header.
 The columns are d4j_project,d4j_bug_id,smartcommit_score,flexeme_score,file_untangling_score.
 - `metrics.csv`: Aggregated metrics across all the D4J bugs evaluated.
 The file has no CSV header.
 The columns are d4j_project,d4j_bug_id,files_updated,test_files_updated,hunks,average_hunk_size,lines_updated.

-TODO: The .ipynb files are all for one-off experiments and are not part of any pipeline.
-Document this, and maybe move them elsewhere to avoid confusion.

 #### Generating the bug file